-Actor, singer, film and television producer, fashion designer, New York Times best-selling author, entrepreneur and humanitarian, Lopez has created one of the most successful and well-known brands in entertainment.
+As an actor, global music and dance superstar, singer, film and television producer, fashion designer, New York Times best-selling author, entrepreneur and humanitarian, Lopez has created one of the most successful and well-known brands in entertainment.

 Lopez joined the cast of "American Idol" in 2010 and helped make it the most-watched U.S. television series for two years in a row.
-She won the People's Choice Award for Favorite Celebrity Judge for her work on "Idol," as well as a Teen Choice Award for Favorite TV Personality.
-She was also named World's Most Beautiful Woman by People Magazine in 2011.
+She won the People's Choice Award for Favorite Celebrity Judge for her work on "Idol" as well as a Teen Choice Award for Favorite TV Personality.
+She was also named the World's Most Beautiful Woman by People Magazine in 2011.

-Nuyorican Productions is Lopez's motion picture and television production company, which has produced the box office hit "The Boy Next Door," "Dance Again" and "Neighborhood Sessions with Jennifer Lopez," in addition to "Shades of Blue."
+Nuyorican Productions is Lopez's motion picture and television production company, which has produced the box office hit "Boy Next Door," "Dance Again" and "Neighborhood Sessions with Jennifer Lopez," in addition to "Shades of Blue."
 Nuyorican has branched into scripted and unscripted television, producing the critically acclaimed, groundbreaking hit ABC Family series "The Fosters," from creators Peter Paige and Bradley Bredeweg.
-In unscripted projects, Nuyorican's credits include the bilingual Latin America talent show "Q VIVA!" for both Fox and Univision, and "House of Joy" and "A Step Away" for the NUVO network, the English-language cable channel for which Lopez is chief creative officer.
+Among non-scripted projects, Nuyorican's credits include the bilingual Latin America talent show "¡Q'Viva!" for Fox and Univision, and "House of Joy" and "A Step Away" for the NUVO network, the English-language cable channel for which Lopez is chief creative officer.
 In early 2014, NuvoTV acquired Fuse TV, a channel dedicated largely to music, and features original series and specials, live concerts and blocks of music videos.

 In 2002, Lopez joined forces with the international beauty company Coty to release Glow by J. Lo.
 The fragrance broke sales records and continues to be one of the most popular scents sold in the world today.
 Since that time, Lopez has released multiple fragrance lines, including Love & Glamour, Still, Live, Glowing and JLove.
-In 2015, Lopez's 22nd fragrance, JLuxe, was made available exclusively at Kohl's as part of the Jennifer Lopez Collection, an affordable line of fashionable clothing, home goods and accessories for the modern woman.
+In 2015, Lopez's twenty-second fragrance, JLuxe, was made available exclusively at Kohl's as part of the Jennifer Lopez Collection, an affordable line of fashionable clothing, home goods and accessories for the modern woman.